gjwgit/rattleng/installers/README.md

 **Quick Start**

-Unzip and run `rattle.exe`.
+Unzip the archive and then run `rattle.exe`.
 You can add the unzipped path to the system PATH environment variable.

+If the OS complains that the app is not trusted and will not be run, tap the Security link and allow rattle to be run.

+For Windows it is likely the following will be required:

-**Trouble Shooting 20240802**
+**Trouble Shooting 20240805**

 *Checking R Packages Available*